American persimmon (Diospyros virginiana)

 Large trees 3 to 5 feet tall $45.00;

 - Celebrity - Crystal clear fruit nearly seedless with the texture of Kaki persimmon.
 Rated very high for disease resistance and very high for the quality of fruit.
 Closest to a kaki as you can get with the cold hardiness of Virginiana.
 Selected from the Jerry Lehman's crosses of Dollywood D128 X F58 male.
 Both are progeny of Miller and Early Golden.
-This fruit was produced from the Lehman breeding program.
+This tree comes from the Lehman breeding program.

-Field Grown.
-Only shipped late fall and early spring.
+Shipped late fall and early spring.
 Royalty of $3.00 goes to breeding of cultivars.

 Field Grown and Container Grown.
-Sizes: S, L, XL, XXL trees available
+Sizes: S & M trees available

 - Early Jewel = H118 - Very early, large sized fruit, redish colored fruit, soft when ripe, very high quality, fruit precocious and a consistent producer, bears seedless fruit south of the Ohio River due to it being a 90 Chromosome persimmon.
 Out of the late James Claypool Breeding Program.

-Field Grown and Container Grown.
-Sizes available: S, M, L trees available
+Container Grown.
+Sizes available: M & L trees available

-- Barbra’s Blush = WS 8-10- Along with Celebrity, these 2 trees would produce all the persimmons needed in a number of years.
-Healthy, very productive and has an even lateral limb structure that will support the large load of the very large 2.25 to 2.50-inch fruit.
+- Barbra’s Blush = WS8-10- A long with Celebrity these 2 trees would produce all the persimmons needed in a number of years healthy, very productive and has an even lateral limb structure that will support the large load of the very large 2.25 to 2.50-inch fruit.
 Container grown Small and Medium Sizes available; Royalty of $3.00 goes to breeding of new Cultivars

 Asian Persimmon Hybrid (Diospyros Virginiana X Kaki) -